Skip to content

 dict

 The built-in dict data type (short for dictionary) represents a collection of key-value pairs, where keys are unique and used to access corresponding values.
-Dictionaries are mutable, allowing for dynamic data manipulation and growth.
+Dictionaries are mutable, meaning they can be dynamically modified and expanded.

 Here’s a basic example of creating a dictionary and accessing one of its values: